AverageAnime/create-food/README.md

 Create: Food is an add-on for [Farmer's Delight](https://www.curseforge.com/minecraft/mc-mods/farmers-delight-refabricated) based on expanding food content found in Create, Farmer's Delight, and vanilla MC.
 This mod is designed with compatibility in mind, with various features to help integration with other mods.

 ### **Current Content:**

+* Available for both Fabric & Forge.
+Differences between versions are listed [here](https://github.com/AverageAnime/create-food/wiki/Fabric-&-Forge-Differences).
 * Hundreds of new food-related items, including dozens of new fluids.
 Enable/disable in the config according to preference.
-View item list [here](https://github.com/AverageAnime/create-food/wiki/Item-List) and preview textures [here](https://github.com/AverageAnime/create-food/wiki/Previews).
+Check out the full item list [here](https://github.com/AverageAnime/create-food/wiki/Item-List) and preview textures [here](https://github.com/AverageAnime/create-food/wiki/Previews).
 * Numerous tag additions to enhance mod compatibility.
 Includes a tag-based system to apply Farmer's Delight food effects and vanilla status effects to any item with the appropriate tag.
 * All recipes use tags where possible.
 Includes additional recipe support for [satisfy’s](https://www.curseforge.com/members/satisfy/projects) [Let’s Do] mods.
 * Remainder items implemented where applicable (i.e. sticks for popsicles).